-ARE you ready, with all faithful diligence, to banish and drive away A all erroneous and strange doctrine contrary to God's Word; and both privately and openly to call upon and encourage others to the same ?
+A RE you ready, with all faithful diligence, to banish and drive away all erroneous and strange doctrine contrary to God's word; and both privately and openly to call upon and encourage others to the same?

 Answer.
-I am ready, the Lord being my helper.
+I am ready, the Lord being my Helper.

-WILL you deny all ungodliness and worldly lusts, and live soberly, righteously and walls in the soberly, righteously, and godly, in this present world; that you may shew yourself in all things an example of good works unto others, that the adversary may be ashamed, having nothing to say against you ?
+WILL you deny all ungodliness and worldly lusts, and live soberly, righteously, and godly, in this present world; that you may shew yourself in all things an example of good works unto others, that the adversary may be ashamed, having nothing to say against you!